RubyRubenstahl/artikcloud-ProxyHub/proxies/README.md

 ## Get the proxy status

 On the getStatus() function, you can reflect the status of the proxy.
 Optionally warn the user on the next action to perform.
-Be/ow is the example.
+In the status, 'level' can be 'OK', 'WARNING', or 'ERROR', and the corresponding code is 200, 401, or 403.
+Below is an example:

 ~~~javascript
 PhilipsHue.prototype.getStatus = function () {